abetatos/training/Stable diffusion based retrieval/README.md

 # Stable diffusion

 Can stable diffusion be used to retrive images based on text?
-Let's find it out fine-tuning one stable diffusion based model with some amazing open source libraries.
+Let's find it out fine-tuning one stable diffusion with some amazing open source libraries.

 There has been a new release of a new way of training Large Language Models (LLMs) called Parameter Efficient Fine Tuning ([PEFT](https://huggingface.co/blog/peft)) which can be used to fine tune a transformers model in low resource equipments.
 Even in Google Colab!